20 Good movies to Learn Korean

 As AsianWiki states, Gonjiam Psychiatric Hospital was one of the 7 freakiest places globally by CNN.

 The alleged incident took place in 1972.
-42 patients killed themselves in the hospital while the hospital director went missing.
+Forty-two patients killed themselves in the hospital while the hospital director went missing.

 And in all that, the broadcasters entered the hospital and began a live stream.

-Gonjiam: Haunted Asylum will challenge your Korean abilities while leaving you on the constant edge of the seat.
+Gonjiam: Haunted Asylum will challenge your Korean abilities while leaving you on the constant edge of your seat.

 20. Little Forest (리틀 포레스트), 2018